-5. Readers of this technical release should first refer to the hierarchy of accounting standards in SFFAS 34, The Hierarchy of Generally Accepted Accounting Principles, Including the Application of Standards Issued by the Financial Accounting Standards Board.
-This technical release supplements the relevant accounting standards, but is not a substitute for and does not take precedence over the standards.
-This technical release clarifies, but does not change guidance previously provided in SFFAS 4, SFFAS 6, SFFAS 23, and SFFAS 35.
-Internal Use Software was not included in the scope of this document.
+- 12. Readers of this Technical Release should first refer to the hierarchy of accounting standards in SFFAS 34, The Hierarchy of Generally Accepted Accounting Principles, Including the Application of Standards Issued by the Financial Accounting Standards Board.
+This Technical Release supplements the relevant accounting standards, but is not a substitute for and does not take precedence over the standards.
+This Technical Release clarifies but does not change guidance provided in SFFAS 4 or SFFAS 6 (as amended). - 13.
+This Technical Release does not address Internal Use Software.
+(See instead SFFAS 10, Accounting for Internal Use Software.)